serverless/serverless/docs/guides/dashboard/monitoring/sdk/nodejs.md

     NODE_OPTIONS: --enable-source-maps
 ```

-**Note**: This Node.js feature is experimental and may be subject to change.
-As
-an alterative you can use the [source-maps package](https://www.npmjs.com/package/source-map).

 ### Capturing Errors

 The most common use case for the Serverless SDK is to capture handled errors.